j1rie/STM32F103-bootloader/README.md

 Based on the usb_dfu for Lisa-M-1 in opencm3-examples [1].
 Needs libopencm3.

-The bootloader waits for download to happen, than it starts the application.
+The bootloader waits a little bit for download to happen, than it starts the application.
 For download use dfu-util with the wait option [2].
 See also
 https://github.com/j1rie/IRMP_STM32#flashing-the-bootloader-with-a-st-link